haquema/makers-javascript-fndamentals/contents/2-mapping-previous-knowledge.md

 console.log(result); // what will be printed here?
 ```
 1. Run the code above and verify your assumptions.
 Is it printing the result you expected?
 2. Have a look at the example in the [Defining functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#defining_functions) MDN documentation.
 Compare it to the `add` function we've written above.
-Can you see what's missing?
+Can you see what's missing in our code?
 3. Modify the `add` function to get its result correctly printed in the terminal.
 4. In `node`, define a function `multiply` that takes two arguments and multiply them.
 Then, use `console.log` to print the result of multiplying 2 and 4 using this new function.
 5. Using the functions `add` and `multiply`, write the code that calculate and print the following: `2 * (4 + 4)`.